Do you have a “mommy tummy” and want to know how to get rid of it?

 Mommy tummy does not go away on its own.
 You must actively work to get rid of any excess weight gain through a combination of diet and exercise.

 The mommy pooch is different from the tummy overhang.
-The pooch is caused by an abdominal wall separation, known as diastasis recti.
-But similar to the mommy tummy, the mommy pooch may not go away on its own.
+The pooch is due to an abdominal wall separation, known as diastasis recti.

 How long does it take to get rid of mommy pooch?